rsksmart/devportal-1.0/solutions/getblock.md

 GetBlock is a provider of access to full nodes of the most popular cryptocurrencies:
 - Instant connection to blockchain nodes of 45+ cryptocurrencies including  RSK, Bitcoin (BTC), Ethereum (ETH), among others
-- Supports JSON-RPC, and REST
+- Supports JSON-RPC, REST and WebSocket APIs
 - Free plan — up to 40K requests/day

 ## How GetBlock integrates with RSK